shivam9421/machine-learning/README.md

 # machine-learning
- this is my first ml repository author-shivam
+ this is my first ml repository.
+Author-shivam